Eat exquisite foods

 In Matsuyama, over 30 types of citrus are cultivated.
 Luxury varieties like “beni-madonna” and “setoka” have a texture almost like jelly, and unshu-mikan are available nearly all year round except early spring.
 Why not try some of the different types?

 You can also enjoy many other food products that use citrus, such as gelato, ice cream, jelly and juice.
-There are specialist shops and juice stands selling these products in the Ōkaidō and Dōgo Arcades, on Ropeway Street and other key locations.
+There are specialist shops and juice stands selling these products in the Ōkaidō and Dōgo Shopping Arcade, on Ropeway Shopping Street and other key locations.
 You’re sure to find some citrusy confection that suits you best.

 Matsuyama’s famous confections, Taruto and Botchan dango

 At a glance, Taruto looks like a Swiss roll.
 This traditional confectionery is said to have been brought back from Nagasaki by the Matsuyama Domain in the Edo period and arranged to suit local tastes.
 For a long time it was kept a secret by the feudal lord, only later being made in cake shops.
 Botchan dango is cute confectionery of three balls of mochi coloured with matcha, egg and adzuki beans.
 It’s sold in souvenir shops, hotels and ryokan, stations, at the port and airport, and it’s also served in Dōgo Onsen Honkan.
 The gentle flavour goes perfectly with hot tea.